abethcrane/food-bank-translator/README.md

 Quirks:
 - Currently expects a newline at the start of the toLanguages file
-- Currently assumes foodThumbnails images are max 256x256 and .jpg, with the same name (+casing) as the english word in the spreadsheet
+- Currently assumes foodThumbnails images are max 256x256 and with the same name (+casing) as the english word in the spreadsheet
+- The main app assumes there are 4 languages (1 input + 3 output)